Posted in Drunk Driving on May 7, 2018

 One of the most impactful, blatant lessons that comes out of DUIs for most people is the knowledge they have a problem.
 Countless adults drink.
 For some, it is a glass of wine at dinner a few days a week; for others, it is going out three nights a week and staying at a bar until closing.
 No matter how often you drink, it is extremely difficult to identify when you have a problem.

 The severity of a DUI is a serious wake-up call.
 It forces you to address the fact that your drinking is problematic enough to put yourself and others in danger.
-When you get a DUI, you have no choice but to accept the issue.
-Acceptance and realization can help motivate you to make a change.
+When you get a DUI, you have no choice but to accept the issue and speak with a Glendale DUI attorney for legal representation during this difficult time.

 You Must Take Responsibility for Your Actions